jebin2/JellyJump/project_implementation_guides_for_llm/player/phase32-settings-menu.md

 **Purpose**: Show/hide menu options based on context

 **Requirements**:
-- "Merge with Next" disabled if last item in playlist
-- "Merge with Previous" disabled if first item (optional future feature)
+- Show/hide menu options based on context
-- Greyed-out disabled items with tooltip explanation
+- All items generally available
-- Show item count in merge option: "Merge with Next (video-2.mp4)"
-- Context-aware labeling
+- Context-aware labeling where applicable
+- No disabled items in current implementation (all operations work on any video)

 ---